 Training, Education and Outreach

 The Staff for Life team members attend monthly training and chart review sessions in order to assure quality care is meeting the highest standards.
 Physician involvement creates an interdisciplinary environment where ideas and knowledge can be shared.
-Critical skills are taught and practiced during quarterly live tissue and simulation training.
+Critical skills are taught and practiced during quarterly live tissue and Human Patient Simulation training.
 Monthly meetings and bi-yearly aircraft drills keep crews focused on safety and pair well with a multitude of required computer-based trainings that highlight all aspects of helicopter operations.

 Our nurses, paramedics, physicians and support staff conduct frequent educational opportunities for partnering emergency services and the general public.
 They teach classes from basic cardiopulmonary resuscitation (CPR) to advanced trauma care and landing zone preparations.
 The Helicopter Service team members also participate in community activities and demonstrations.